-Though Dr. Reiss was ahead of his time, he persisted in pursuing his dream, attracting many other like-minded professionals along the way but was never able to see his dream come to fruition, as he died shortly before the opening of the Oscar Reiss Mental Hygiene Clinic September 21,1950 on Fairfax Boulevard in Los Angeles.
-Dr. David Bennett Davis, wanting to continue Dr. Reiss's dream, became the first board president of the clinic but unexpectedly died one year later.
+Dr. David Bennett Davis was determined to continue the dream of Dr. Reiss.
+He became the first board president of the clinic but unexpectedly died one year later.
 Shortly thereafter, the board of the clinic changed the name of Dr. Reiss's clinic to the Reiss-Davis Clinic.
 In 1963, the expanding clinic moved to 9760 West Pico Boulevard and became the internationally known and well-respected Reiss-Davis Child Study Center.

-Dr. James Incorvaia provided leadership to the Reiss-Davis Child Study Center for 46 years and worked ceaselessly to promote children's mental health services and to inform the professional community of recent and relevant developments in psychodynamic child psychotherapy and psychology.
-He joined Reiss-Davis in 1972 as a postdoctoral fellow, was promoted as the Director of the Psychology Department and Training in 1975 and became the Director of Reiss-Davis Child Study Center and Institute in 1991.
-In 2007, a merger request from the Graduate Center for Child Development and Psychotherapy initiated the graduate school, whereby in 2020 Dr. Incorvaia oversaw the Reiss-Davis Graduate School become WSCUC accredited.
-He was well-known for his expertise in psychological testing, and developed the Psycho-Educational Diagnostic Testing Service (PEDS) program at Reiss-Davis, providing comprehensive psychological and educational testing and treatment recommendations for children and adolescents.
-He authored several books of psychotherapeutic guidance focused on infants, children, and adolescents.
-With energy, guidance and dedication, Dr. Incorvaia lived to "make a difference," and made a lasting impact on the patients, fellows, students, and faculty he served.
+Dr. James Incorvaia led the Reiss-Davis Child Study Center for 46 years.
+After joining Reiss-Davis in 1972 as a postdoctoral fellow, by 1975, he was promoted to the Director of the Psychology Department and Training.
+In 1991, he became the Director of Reiss-Davis Child Study Center and Institute.
+Dr. Incorvaia worked ceaselessly to promote mental health services for children.
+He was passionate about educating the community about the most recent and relevant developments in psychodynamic child psychotherapy and psychology.
+In 2007, a merger request from the Graduate Center for Child Development and Psychotherapy initiated the graduate school, whereby in 2020, Dr. Incorvaia oversaw the Reiss-Davis Graduate School become WSCUC accredited.
+He was well-known for his expertise in psychological assessment and founded the Psycho-Educational Diagnostic